pre-srfi/emacs/README.md

 ## Buffer positions

-_NOTE:_ For historical reasons, buffer indexing is 1-based, not zero-based.

 (buffer-size [buffer]) -> integer

 Return the number of characters in the current buffer.

 (point) -> integer

-Return value of point, as an 1-based integer.
+Return value of point, as a 0-based integer.

 (point-min) -> integer

 Returns the minimum permissible value of point in the current buffer.

-Since this SRFI does not support narrowing, always returns 1.
+Since this SRFI does not support narrowing, always returns 0.

 (point-max) -> integer